wikimedia/wikimedia-discovery-relevanceForge/README.md

 **`QueryCount`** gives a count of queries in each of corpus.
 It was also a convenient place to add statistics and charts (see below) for the number of TotalHits (which can be toggled with the `resultscount` parameter). `QueryCount` does not show any Diffs (see below).

-**`ZeroResultsRate`** calculates the zero results rate for each corpus/config combo, and computes the difference between these rates between baseline and delta. `ZeroResultsRate` does show Diffs (see below).
+**`HitsWithinRange`** calculates the percentage of queries with results between given values for each corpus/config combo, and computes the difference between these rates between baseline and delta. `HitsWithinRange` does show Diffs (see below).
+This metric is a generalization of "zero results rate" (0-0 results) and "poorly performing percentage" (0-2 results), both of which are defined by default in terms of `HitsWithinRange`.

 **`TopNDiff`** looks at and reports the number of queries with differences in the top *n* results returned. *n* can be set to any integer (but shouldn't be larger than the number of results requested by the `searchCommand`, or the results won't be very meaningful.
 Differences can be considered `sorted` or not; e.g., if `sorted=True`, then swapping the top two results counts as a difference, if `sorted=False` then it does not. `TopNDiff` does show Diffs (see below).